 *Courses may have limited space or may not be offered every semester

-The selection of students is conducted by the home institution on the basis of (a) academic excellence and (b) English language proficiency.
+The selection of students is conducted by the home institution on the basis of academic excellence and English language proficiency.

 (for students nominated)

 - Apply to BESAP through the home institution (MUST be one of the BESAP Affiliate Institutions).

-- The names of the students at the home university that have been admitted and passed the TOEFL, is submitted to the Department of Economics at UC Berkeley who will create the necessary paper work to invite BESAP students to the depart
+- The names of the students at the home university that have been admitted and passed the TOEFL are submitted to the Department of Economics, who will provide next steps for nominees to apply for BESAP.

 - Each student will receive one letter to International Student Services.
 A copy of this letter can be used for student loans, stipends, etc.